gvwilson/thirdbit/src/fiction/in-heck/index.md

 It is time to end it!"

 The last six words came out of Dockety's buzzing speaker.
-Maddy took an involuntary step back as it lurched forward and then froze.
+Maddy took a step back as it lurched forward, stopped, lurched again, and froze.

 "These ones said, it is time to end it!"
-This time the words came from Patient alone.
+The words came from Patient alone.

 "This one… will not…"
-Dockety buzzed,
+Dockety buzzed in reply,
 its voice strained.
 "This one will—
 this one—